-Our program is an intense eight weeks of combined classroom instruction (30%) and practical training (70%).
+Our program is an intense sixteen weeks of combined classroom instruction (30%) and practical training (70%).
 We offer both day and evening classes which meet Monday through Friday at our Suffolk site on College Drive.

 TCC does not guarantee nor assist students with employment upon completion of the program.
 However, at graduation, there are company recruiters that provide students with valuable information.